rachelslurs/healthcare-dashboard/README.md

   cd backend
   python -m app.migrations
   ```

+**Note:**
+- Migrations run automatically on startup to ensure schema consistency
+- For SQLite: If columns are NOT NULL, the migration will log a warning (SQLite doesn't support ALTER COLUMN).
+For development, you can delete the database file to recreate it with the correct schema.
+- For PostgreSQL: The migration will automatically alter columns to be nullable if needed.

 **Running Other Python Scripts in Docker:**
 To run any Python script or command in the backend container: